British Consul Woodhouse in Petrograd 1916

 The city of Petrograd was the capital of the Russian Empire from the 18th to the 20th century.
-Only from 1914 to 1924 it was called Petrograd.
+Only from 1914 to 1924 was it called Petrograd.
 For more than 200 years, the name was St.Petersburg.
 British Consul Woodhouse Petrograd

-In the second half of 1916, the crisis in Petrograd escalated in all Russian society areas, and by autumn, it had reached its peak.
+In the second half of 1916, the Petrograd crisis escalated in all Russian society areas, and by autumn, it had reached its peak.
 This manifested itself in the collapse of food supplies and the accelerated breakdown of authority.
 Furthermore, the influence of the Bolsheviks on events in Petrograd became more open.
 The growing crisis demanded that the authorities take more decisive action, but they did not.

 Due to inflation and problems with food and fuel, discontent spread among the workers.
-In Petrograd, due to interruptions in the food supply and high prices, queues appeared and gave rise to spontaneous speeches by women.
+Petrograd, due to interruptions in the food supply and high prices, queues appeared and gave rise to women’s spontaneous speeches.
 On 14 October, the government asked the military to distribute food from military warehouses.
 At the end of 1916, Petrograd’s situation was aggravated by the outbreak of a political crisis.
 “The war provided the main impetus for the development of the disease (the gap between the authorities and society – author’s note); it is already the third year that it has destabilized the State organism, revealing all its decrepitude.”
 Of primary concern was the food issue, with the city facing an impending famine.
 British Consul Woodhouse Petrograd

 In relations between the authorities and the people, Rasputin was the “connoisseur of the people.”
 He came to be trusted by the royal family.
 Rasputin was able to dictate to the Tsar the appointment or removal of officials of all ranks.
 His negative influence on society engendered social tensions.
 Since 1914 he had been subject to public and undercover surveillance.
 Only his murder on the night of 16-17 December 1916 appeased social tensions.
 British Consul Woodhouse Petrograd